Verizon CEO confirms company’s plan to launch a streaming TV service

 The company expects to close on its acquisition of Yahoo mid-June, so the over-the-top service could arrive any time after that.

-McAdam’s statements largely confirms an earlier report from Bloomberg which disclosed Verizon’s plans to enter the over-the-top live TV market with a package of dozens of channels to be sold separately from its FiOS home TV offering.
+McAdam’s statements largely confirm an earlier report from Bloomberg which disclosed Verizon’s plans to enter the over-the-top live TV market with a package of dozens of channels to be sold separately from its FiOS home TV offering.

 The service will also be separate from Verizon’s existing streaming video product go90, which has been struggling to succeed as an entertainment business.